FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsTransferLogMaintenance.md

 6. Save the application settings.

-See parent topic: <a href="../" class="MCXref xref">Applications</a> and follow shortcuts to other applications you need to create or configure.
+See parent topic: [Applications](../) and follow shortcuts to other applications you need to create or configure.